 As we heat pure water, the temperature gradually increases until it reaches the melting point of 0°C, where the temperature stops rising.
 Once the ice melts, the temperature increases again until it reaches the boiling point of 100°C, where the temperature stops rising again.

-We can expect to see a similar graph with other pure substances.
-However, the melting and boiling points will be different to water.
+We can expect similar graphs for other pure substances.
+However, their melting and boiling points will differ from that of water.